 In 2002, UNICEF and partners invited more than 400 children to address a session of the United Nations General Assembly.
-The Special Session on Children, intended as a follow-up to the 1990 World Summit on Children, was a landmark A mother brushes her daughter's hair at home in Dhaka, Bangladesh, where their household receives cash transfers in a social protection initiative supported by UNICEF, in 2013. © UNICEF/UNI142464/KHAN event.
+The Special Session on Children, intended as a follow-up to the 1990 World Summit on Children, was a landmark event.
 The presence of so many young activists challenged UNICEF and the other attending organizations to continue actively encouraging children's participation in all of their work.